-- You use only your arm wearing a shield and only with the strength of that arm. - Both you and your opponent are wearing shields and it is at a slow walking speed.
+- You use only your arm wearing a shield and only with the strength of that arm. - Both you and your opponent are wearing shields and it is at walking speed.

 Implied Touch Consent means that players do not need permission to touch others in our LARP.
-Healers do not need consent to touch to apply bandages to players, players do not need consent to apply pressure to a wound to stall or stop the bleeding, monsters do not need consent to grapple or touch players, fighters do not need consent to encroach with a shield, etc. Interactions must remain appropriate, in the scope of the game, and must scale back or cease if the player demands it.
+Healers do not need consent to touch to apply bandages, players do not need consent to apply pressure to a wound to stall or stop the bleeding, monsters do not need consent to grapple or touch players, fighters do not need consent to encroach with a shield, etc. Interactions must remain appropriate, in the scope of the game, and must scale back or cease if the player demands it.
 Players are never allowed to touch another player in an inappropriate manner, such as touching breasts, genitals or the areas near them, continue touching when asked to stop, etc. For example, you do not have to ask permission to put your hand on a player's shoulder to get their attention but you would have to get consent to push them around during an argument, give them a massage, or physically pick them up and carry/drag them.
 If you think a situation is getting out of hand, you may use the "Out of Game Stop" to let the involved players know.
-Any concerns related to this must be brought to and will be dealt with by a Herald.